 Now, if you go in and lift heavy once every 48 hours, you will find that you plateau in your training a lot and that you won’t be able to progress in your training program unless you cheat and use terrible technique.

-With bodyweight exercises, you don’t put much stress on the CNS, so you can go in fully recovered and progress in your training on a regular basis.
-This leads to more muscle growth.
+With bodyweight exercises, you don’t put much stress on the CNS, so you can go in fully recovered and train everyday and make progress on a regular basis.

 So, to sum up this point: Yes, you may have to start with knee push ups and negative chin ups to build up your strength to do proper reps, but it’s 100% worth it.

-Over time, you will get much smoother strength progress with bodyweight exercises and the signalling effect will help you shred body-fat.
+Over time, you will get much smoother strength progress with bodyweight exercises and the signalling effect will help you get a lean and muscular looking physique.

 Top Skinny-Fat Myths Debunked

-To sum up this article, I want to debunk a few myths regarding the skinny-fat physique.
+To sum up this article, I want to debunk a few diet and fat loss myths regarding the skinny-fat physique.

 Finally, a quick point on diets: Anything that isn’t a healthy and balanced diet, is a fad diet.